Grants + Awards + Certificates

 ARTIST STATEMENT

-As a weaver, I explore how material, structure, and color can shape the way we experience our environments.
-My practice centers on multidimensional weaving, forms that extend beyond the traditional surface and become spatial, atmospheric, and sensory.
-Through sculptural structures and shifting gradients, I create woven environments that invite presence, soften space, and open subtle layers of perception.
+As a weaver, I explore how material, structure, and color shape the way we experience a space.
+My practice centers on multidimensional weaving, dense, three-dimensional forms that reach beyond the surface to become spatial, atmospheric, and acoustic.
+We design how a room looks and rarely how it sounds, yet sound shapes how a space feels long before we notice it.
+Through sculptural structures and shifting gradients, I make woven environments that soften a room's acoustics, shift color and light across their surface, and open subtle layers of perception.